Copyright: <a href='https://www.123rf.com/profile_a7880s'>a7880s / 123RF Stock Photo</a>

 Mark the bags previously, with indelible marker before filling them, and let the ink dry; mark as 'mixed cooked lentils, beans, peas, etc', and add the date.

-/ bean / split pea mixture, to add to any dish you are cooking.
-If you are planning a stir-fry, break off your lentil mixture the night before and put in a bowl in the 'fridge to defrost.
+of the thin frozen lentil / bean / split pea mixture, to add to any dish you are cooking.
+If you are planning a stir-fry, break off your lentil mixture the night before and put in a bowl in the 'fridge to defrost,

 It's like breaking chunks off a slab of chocolate!
 You've done the work, and can feel suitably virtuous.